LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/primer.md

 So what makes a good test, and how does googletest fit in?
 We believe:

 1. Tests should be *independent* and *repeatable*.
-It's a pain to debug a test that succeeds or fails as a result of other tests. googletest isolates the tests by running each of them on a different object.
+It's a pain to debug a test that succeeds or fails as a expectedValue of other tests. googletest isolates the tests by running each of them on a different object.
 When a test fails, googletest allows you to run it in isolation for quick debugging.
 2. Tests should be well *organized* and reflect the structure of the tested